grafana/mimir/pkg/scheduler/DESIGN.md

 While queries can span the time periods served by both query components, many requests are served by only one of the two components.

-Ingesters and store-gateways tend to experience issues independently of each other, but when one component was in a degraded state, _all_ queries would wait in the queue behind the slow queries, causing high latency and timeouts for queries which could have been serviced by the non-degraded query component.
+Ingesters and store-gateways tend to experience issues independently of one another, but when one component was in a degraded state, _all_ queries would wait in the queue behind the slow queries, causing high latency and timeouts for queries which could have been serviced by the non-degraded query component.